MindfulGuard/server/README.md

 Before you proceed with the installation and use of "MindfulGuard," please ensure that your system meets the following minimum requirements:

-- **Operating System:** The minimum supported operating systems are Windows 10, macOS 10.13, or any Linux distribution compatible with the application.
+- **Operating System:** Supported operating system is any Linux distribution compatible with the application.

 - **Hardware Requirements:**
   - Processor with x86_64 architecture support.